🤖Understanding TON Margin Trading

 Types of Margin Trading

-Margin trading in cryptocurrencies can be categorized into two types:
+Margin trading in cryptocurrencies can be divided into two types:

-• COIN-Margin: Here, cryptocurrencies such as BTC, ETH, or TON are used as collateral instead of stablecoins.
+• COIN-Margin: Here, cryptocurrencies like TON, NOT, and others are used as collateral instead of stablecoins.

-Futures margin trading in TON offers a unique and potentially profitable way to trade.
-In this type of futures contract, the quotation is in a quote asset (like USD), but the contract is nominated in another asset, which can be TON itself.
-This structure allows for amplified, non-linear returns, making it an attractive option for traders who are well-versed in market dynamics and risks.
-Yet, TON margin trading isn’t just for the pros.
-We at Storm Trade love making complex ideas simple.
-Read on, and you might just find yourself trading with the confidence of a seasoned expert.
+Futures margin trading offers a unique and potentially lucrative way to trade.
+In this type of futures contract, the quote is based on the quote asset (such as USD), but the contract is denominated in another asset, which could be TON or NOT.
+This structure allows traders to earn amplified, nonlinear profits, making it attractive for those who have a strong understanding of market dynamics and risks.
+However, margin trading is not just for pros.
+At Storm Trade, we excel at simplifying the complex, making it accessible and understandable for everyone.
+Keep reading, and you might find yourself trading with the confidence of an expert.

-• Cryptocurrency as Collateral: Use your TON tokens directly as collateral.
-Skip the hassle and fees of converting to stablecoins.
+• Crypto as Collateral: Use your TON (NOT) tokens directly as collateral.
+No hassle or fees for converting into stablecoins.

 • Risk Mitigation: Avoid the unpredictability of stablecoin exchange rates.
-Stick to TON and trade with peace of mind.
+Hold TON (NOT) and trade with peace of mind.

-• Strategic Hedging: Guard your portfolio against market downturns by trading for depreciation.
-It's smart, proactive protection.
+• Strategic Hedging: Protect your portfolio from market downturns by shorting.

-• Earning Passively: Put your TON to work.
+• Passive Income: Put your tokens to work.
 Join a liquidity pool and earn passive income while you trade.

-• Enhanced Liquidity: With more liquidity providers favouring TON, enjoy deeper market liquidity.
-Trade more, with less impact on prices.
+• Increased Liquidity: As more liquidity providers favor TON, you benefit from higher market liquidity, allowing for larger trades with less impact on prices.

 How It Works